What can I download from each lesson I buy?

-This series of Learn Jazz Piano eBooks are PDF files.
-When you pay for one through the site you will be shown a link to download the file.
+To access your eBook you will be shown a link to download the file.
 You can then open this on your computer, or any other device that can read PDF files.
-You won't receive a paper copy.
-You can always access the file in the future by logging in to this website with the details you provide when you buy the ebook.
+You won’t receive a paper copy.
+You can always access the file in the future by logging in to this website with your details.

-Learn Jazz Piano book 1 takes you through the blues, turnarounds, the II-V-I sequence, modal jazz, extensions, soloing, comping and approaches to a jazz standard.
-Although Learn Jazz Piano can be read separately, it would be of value to study it alongside my video course.
+Book 1 takes you through the blues, turnarounds, the II-V-I sequence, modal jazz, extensions, soloing, comping and approaches to a jazz standard.

 Book 2 deals with rootless voicings, tritone substitution, Rhythm Changes, diminished theory, block chords and a more advanced approach to blues.

-Book 3 is more advanced and guides you through how to play jazz standards.
+Book 3 is a detailed guide that takes you through how to play jazz standards.
 It also contains a list of recommended listening and suggested repertoire.

 Book 4 is called ‘How To Solo’ and will take your jazz piano solos to a more professional level.

-I’m kept pretty busy by my regular students but if you happen to be in the UK please get in touch.
-See links page for my personal teaching website.
+I’m kept pretty busy by my regular students but if you happen to be in or near London, UK, please contact me for further information.

 There was a forum but I’ve now replaced it with a blog, where you join the conversation.

 Will this online video course work on my browser/computer/iPad?